oschwartz10612/Scanner-Pro-MK3/README.md

 git clone https://github.com/oschwartz10612/Scanner-Pro-MK3.git
 ```

-4. Create a new file in the scripts directory with the .h extension and a creative name.
+4. Create a new file in the src/scripts directory with the .h extension and a creative name.
 Populate the file with the following boilerplate:
 ```c++
 #include <includes.h>